omnibenchmark-renku/documentation/docs/04_bugs/index.md

-## Common bugs
+## Common issues

-List of common bugs and their solution.
+List of common issues and their solutions.

-Put also contribution section.